MatthewPierson/CheckNonceGUI/README.md

 2. Open the xcode workspace (CheckNonceGUI.xcworkspace)
 3. Add your Apple ID for signing
 4. Run
-5. Build and copy over the .app from wherever it is in "~/Library/Developer/Xcode/DerivedData" to "/Applications"
+5. Build and copy over the .app from wherever it is in "~/Library/Developer/Xcode/DerivedData" to "/Applications" (You don't HAVE to do this but the app won't be able to do ipwndfu/irecovery stuff, making it basically useless until it is in the correct location)
 6. Do whatever you want =)

 ## Running the app